Frequently Asked Questions About Fact-Finding Interviews, Adjudication and Eligibility Issues

 - The Bureau of Legal Affairs has published a number of general questions and answers about hearings.

-- I was denied unemployment insurance benefits but filed an appeal, when I call for benefits it tells me I am disqualified, what should I do?
+- I was denied unemployment insurance benefits but filed an appeal; it tells me I am disqualified, what should I do?